Create the url argument of tar_resources()

 Value

-Object of class "tar_resources_url"
+Object of class "tar_resources_url", to be supplied

-to the url argument of tar_resources()
+to the url argument of tar_resources().

 Resources

-Functions tar_target()
+Functions tar_target() and tar_option_set()

-each takes an optional resources
+each takes an optional resources argument to supply

 non-default settings of various optional backends for data storage

 and high-performance computing.
-The tar_resources()
+The tar_resources() function

 is a helper to supply those settings in the correct manner.

-tar_option_set(resources = resources_1)
+tar_option_set(resources = tar_resources(aws = my_aws)),

 See also